Dhrubamoy/Lonelybot/README.md

     - String will be saved in your Saved Message.

-### Terminal
+### NOTE
-- Open the terminal.
-- Paste this code.

-`pkg install python wget -y && pip install telethon && wget https://raw.githubusercontent.com/LEGEND-BOYOP/TUTORIALUSERBOT/master/LegendString.py && python3 LegendString.py`
-- Fill API ID, API HASH, Phone number (with country code).
-- Paste the OTP received on Telegram.
-- If You have Enabled 2-Step Verification then fill your password.
-- Note that Termux Doesn't show passwords when filled.
-Just paste your password and hit enter.
-- Your LegendBot Session Will be saved in your Telegram Saved Message.
+`While u generate string sesson u need to provide the password of two step verification` `This is because u need to give acces to the bot to enter your account and use the command and the advantages of the bot` `Credits`
+`This userbot is made by @Dhruba_Xd`
+`With the help of @The_legendboy`

 ------
 ## Disclaimer
 - We won't be responsible for any kind of ban due to this bot.
-- TutorialBot was made for fun purpose and to make group management easier.
+- LonelyBot was made for fun purpose and to make group management easier.
 - It's your concern if you spam and gets your account banned.
 - Also, Forks won't be entertained.
 - If you fork this repo and edit plugins, it's your concern for further updates.